top of page

 of life events and experiences - past and present; to recognise and challenge thought and behaviour patterns and gain a new perspective;

-or to help you find ways of coping with difficulties that you might be facing.
+and to help you find ways of coping with difficulties that you might be facing.

 This can lead to greater self-trust, confidence and self-esteem